eneliviu/LovePlanningCLI/README.md

 ## License
 ### Open Source
 As an open-source project, ***LovinPlans*** encourages transparency, and community involvement.

-The code of the app is available on GitHub, such that developers can view, fork, and contribute to the project if they wish so.
+The code is available on GitHub, such that developers can view, fork, and contribute to the project if they wish so.

 ## Acknowledgements
 The code for setting callbacks to handle the events for task activities and relevance buttons was adapted from the *Stack Overflow* post available at: